CollectionBuilder/collectionbuilder-elasticsearch/README.md

 elasticsearch-index: moscon_programs_collection
 ```

-## Setting Up Your Local Development Environment
+<span name="building-the-project"></span>
+## Building the Project

 ### 1. Configure your collections

 Add the collections you want to include in the build to the [config-collections.csv](https://github.com/CollectionBuilder/collectionbuilder-elasticsearch/blob/main/_data/config-collections.csv) configuration file.
 Each row must specify at least a `homepage_url` value.
-Any other required, unspecified fields will be addressed during the build process, either automatically or through an input prompt.
+Any unspecified fields will be addressed during the build process, either automatically or via a manual input prompt.

 ### 2. Start Elasticsearch